A Cancer Drug For Parkinson's? New Study Raises Hope, Draws Criticism

 Perlmutter isn't so sure.

 It's not clear from the study whether the dopamine changes were caused by nilotinib or something else, he says.
-And other seemingly positive results looked good at one point in time but not another.
+And other seemingly positive results looked good at one point in time but not in another.

 "It's possible these are really statistical aberrations and are not really convincing evidence of a change induced by the drug," he says.
 "But we don't know."